Video of Donald Trump trying to vote alongside Billy Bush in 2004 shows how hard it is to commit voter fraud

-Tuesday is Election Day, and Donald Trump was booed when he went to his polling place in Manhattan.
-But at least it went smoothly.
+Donald Trump has suggested that the election will be “rigged” against him — making unsubstantiated claims of past widespread voter fraud.

+Pressed by moderator Chris Wallace during Wednesday’s final presidential debate, Trump said he’d “keep you in suspense” regarding whether he’d accept the results of the election.
+On Thursday, he said he’d accept the results “if I win.”

-In 2004, Access Hollywood chronicled Trump having difficulty casting his own ballot because of an inconsistency in his own registration.
+But while Trump claims voter fraud could be rampant come November 8, an Access Hollywood video from 2004 showed Trump having difficulty casting his own ballot because of an inconsistency in his own registration.

 Trump decided to go out to the polls in 2004 with Billy Bush, who was recently fired by NBC after a leaked tape from 2005 emerged showing the two making crude sexual remarks about women.